nagendraojha/RGB-Thermal-Image-Overlay-Algorithm/README.md

 For each image pair:

 * Convert images to grayscale
-* Invert thermal image to improve feature detection
+* Invert thermal image to improve feature visibility
 * Extract features using **SIFT**
 * Match features using **FLANN**
 * Filter matches using **Lowe’s ratio test**
 * Estimate geometric transformation using **RANSAC homography**
-* Validate transformation stability
+* Validate homography stability before applying

-If successful → thermal image is **warped into RGB space**
+If successful, the thermal image is **warped into RGB coordinate space**.

 ---

 ### 3️⃣ Robust Fallback Strategy

-If feature matching fails due to:

-* Insufficient keypoints
+In cases where:

+* Feature matches are insufficient
-* Noisy thermal data
+* Thermal data is noisy
-* Unstable homography

-Then:
+* Homography is unstable

+The algorithm automatically:

-* Thermal image is **scaled proportionally**
+* Scales the thermal image proportionally
-* Centered on the RGB canvas
+* Centers it within the RGB frame
-* Aspect ratio preserved
+* Preserves aspect ratio

-This guarantees **100% pipeline reliability**.
+This ensures **no pair fails**, making the pipeline reliable for large datasets.

+---

+## 📊 Dataset Scale (Current Run)

+* ✔ **20+ RGB–Thermal image pairs processed**
+* ✔ Multiple timestamps and indices
+* ✔ Real drone-captured imagery
+* ✔ Stable output for all valid pairs

 ---